dotnet/extensions/src/Libraries/Microsoft.Extensions.Http.AutoClient/README.md

 [^1]: The attribute must be used in interfaces, not classes.

+## Options

+The `AutoClientOptions` class is used to configure behaviors for this feature.

+It mainly provides a way to configure the `JsonSerializerOptions` used to serialize and deserialize the request and response bodies.

 ## Feedback & Contributing

-For any feedback or contributions, please visit us in [our GitHub repo](https://github.com/dotnet/extensions).
+We welcome feedback and contributions in [our GitHub repo](https://github.com/dotnet/extensions).